 - And so on…

-I like to write my tasks, events, and appointments first, because that leaves the rest of a blank page for homeschooling.
+I like to write my tasks, events, and appointments first.
+That leaves the rest of a blank page for homeschooling and limits my focus.
 We may have a huge homeschooling day, we may not, but doing it this way allows for freedom to go with the flow.

 You can do your homeschooling tasks either way: plan ahead or plan from behind.

 This is when you write what you plan to do before you do it.
 It’s hopeful.
 But recognize, you will likely not finish everything.
-If leaving a task undone at the end of the day makes you break out in hives, I suggest the “Planning from Behind” method, which is what I typically do.
-The one exception where I do plan ahead is when I notice a number of subjects or books falling through the cracks over a few days and I want to make sure to get to that subject or that book that day, I’ll list it as a task before we start our homeschool day.
+If leaving a task undone at the end of the day makes you break out in hives, I suggest the “Planning from Behind” method.
+I typically plan ahead is when I notice a number of subjects or books falling through the cracks.
+If I want to make sure to get to that subject or that book that day, I’ll list it as a task before we start our homeschool day.